SpLouk/splouk.github.io/_posts/2025-08-08-blog-comments.md

 - Many people have Bluesky accounts already.
 It is convenient to not have to make a new account to comment on my website.
 - Outsourcing the data hosting, account management, etc. to Bluesky is very nice.

-Getting this working was pretty simple (<100 lines of code, mostly written by ChatGPT).
-I'm not bothering with image support, linking back to bluesky (except at the top) or any of the other fancier stuff that natalie b. did yet.
-I may add that eventually, but I'm happy to support text responses only for now.
+Natalie used React to create the blog post UI, and her blog is powered by Astro.
+Getting this working in Jekyll with pure Javascript was pretty simple (<100 lines of code, mostly written by ChatGPT).
+I'm not bothering with image support, linking back to Bluesky (except at the top) or any of the other fancier stuff that natalie b. did for now.
+I may improve on this eventually, but I'm happy to support text responses only for now.

+The only friction with this solution is that I have to go back and edit my post's [front matter](https://jekyllrb.com/docs/front-matter/) with the CID after creating the blog post and linking to it from Bluesky, but this isn't too much hassle.

+You can see the code used to fetch and render Bluesky comments on this site's [github repo](https://github.com/SpLouk/splouk.github.io/blob/main/_layouts/article.html#L13).